This page contains:

 I. TO BECOME A STUDENT JUDGE

-C. The Judges Training Chairman will maintain a record of
+C. The Judges Training Chair will maintain a record of all training reported.

 II.
 The STUDENT JUDGE to become an APPRENTICE JUDGE